-$Contract\ hours = (Credit\ Hours Enrollment)/10$ Preparations = (Enrollment/10)
+$Contract\ Hours = (Credit\ Hours Enrollment)/10$

+Preparations = (Enrollment/10)

-Example: if 4 students enrolled in a 2 credit hour section of the course NURS 490, Independent Study in Nursing (1-4-0) 1-4, the instructor would be credited with 0.8 contract hours toward their load and compensation, and 0.4 lecture preparation.
+Example: if 4 students enrolled in a 2 credit hour section of the course NURS 490, Independent Study in Nursing (1-4-0) 1-4, the instructor would be credited with 0.8 Contract Hours toward their load and compensation, and 0.4 lecture preparation.
 Note: No more than 4 credits of a faculty member's 12-credit load can be comprised of prorated independent study credits.

-10.10 Instruction using Video Recordings
+10.10 Instruction using Pre-recorded Material